site24x7/ansible-site24x7/README.md

 api_key: SITE24X7APIKEY

-Your API Key is available under the Site24x7 Add Server Monitor page.
-Log In and navigate to Home > New Monitor > Server Monitor.
+Your API Key is available under the Site24x7 "Add Server Monitor" page.
+Log In and navigate to Home > Monitors > Click on the (+) icon > Linux Server Monitoing.
-Choose Server Monitor Type as Linux.

 Site24x7 API key is unique for your account.
-Alternately API Key can also be generated from your Site24x7 account under Account > Generate API Key.
+Alternate API Key can also be generated from your Site24x7 account under Admin > Developer > Device Key.

 proxy: NONE